spdx/tools-golang/examples/README.md

 This example demonstrates loading an SPDX Rdf file from disk into memory, and printing some of its contents to standard output.

+## 8-load-save-Rdf/

+*rdfloader*, *rdfsaver*

+This example demonstrates loading an SPDX RDF file from disk into memory, and re-saving it to a different file on disk.